muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T173):
+- Change: Added an option to disable HID device enumeration at app load to optimize start speed.
+HID data is of limited value unless troubleshooting DINPUT devices and problematic drivers.
+The HID enumeration can be time consuming (2 to 30 seconds depending on the system and number of devices) and a known issue with the HIDAPI layer.
+Turning this off for now has limited impact on GremlinEx and it should improve initial load time.
+The caveat is it will not list discovered HID devices.
+- Change: OctaviIFR1 detection will query HID directly rather than use an enumeration.
+- Change: Map to Mouse Ex: (feature request).
+Ability to set mouse position relative to a specific window, and optionally start the process, and set the focus to that window directly from the action.
+The mouse position record action can be relative to the process UI if the option is selected, which will account at runtime for process dialog position changes.
+This feature comes with several caveats: (1) the action only relays the position information to the operating system and gives it the target window as reported by the operating system.
+(2) GremlinEx has no idea of how many dialogs/windows the target process has.
+(3) Success depends on several factors including UAC permissions, group policy settings, and the target process.
+(3) As with several Gremlinx EX features for mouse and keyboard output, the feature touches on cross-process API security barriers and may be blocked or trigger anti-cheat or security software.
+These caveats are outside of the scope of GremlinEx.
+The mouse verbose mode will output to the log file the results of the action and what was sent to the OS.
+- Fix: if remote control socket is not available for whatever reason, remote control will be disabled for the session without causing an exception.
+- Fix: processes started by GremlinEx are now independent.
+The prior execution method could have the spawned process tied to the GremlinEx process and would close when GremlinEx is closed.
+Note: this only applies to the packaged version of GremlinEx.

 ### (m76T172):
 - New: Map to Mouse Ex: gains mouse set position feature.
 The position can be recorded while in record mode by moving the mouse, and clicking a button when the mouse is in the proper position.
 Press esc to cancel the recording.
 Supports multiple monitors.
 Note: if the monitor configuration changes, the saved mouse coordinates may be invalid.
 - New: OS Action: Option to start a process if not running when setting the focus.
 Command line parameters can be provided.